astronomer/docs/astro/deployment-resources.md

 ### Manually hibernate a Deployment

-Instead of creating a regular hibernation schedule, you can manually hibernate a development Deployment from the Cloud UI.
+Instead of creating a regular hibernation schedule, you can manually hibernate a development Deployment from the Astro UI.
 This is recommended if you're not sure when you'll need to use the Deployment again after hibernating it.

-1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
+1. In the Astro UI, select a Workspace, click **Deployments**, and then select a Deployment.
 2. Click the **More Actions** menu of the Deployment you want to update, then select **Hibernate Deployment**.
 3. Configure the manual hibernation period, then click **Confirm**.

 If you need to run a task or DAG on a Deployment that is currently in hibernation, you can manually wake up a Deployment from hibernation before the end of its schedule.

-1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
+1. In the Astro UI, select a Workspace, click **Deployments**, and then select a Deployment.
 2. Click the **More Actions** menu of the Deployment you want to update, then select **Wake up from Hibernation**.
 3. Select one of the following options for how you want your Deployment to wake up: